LinkedIn Guides

 With LinkedIn analytics, you get a clear picture of what’s working and what’s not.

-• Posts That Initiate DMs: DM-triggering posts are purchase-intent signals, not vanity metrics.
-If someone reaches out privately, they’re signaling trust and an unsolved pain.
-These posts reveal which problems, angles, and tones make you feel like the right person to talk to.
+DM-triggering posts — when someone messages you privately after a post, they're signaling trust and an unsolved problem simultaneously.
+These posts reveal which topics, angles, and tones make you feel like the right person to talk to — regardless of their public engagement numbers.
+Track them separately from everything else.

 Step 10 — Create a Weekly Publishing Rhythm (Not a Calendar)